suriyadeepan/suriyadeepan.github.io/_posts/2016-12-31-practical-seq2seq.markdown

 ![](/img/seq2seq/freqdist.png)

 The number of UNK tokens in the dataset make a big difference.
-If there are too many unknown tokens, the model learns to generate more UNK tokens.
+If there are too many unknown tokens, the model learns to output UNK tokens more than the words in our limited vocabulary.
 I have reduced the overall percentage of unknown tokens in the dataset to 3%, by increasing the vocabulary size and by removing sentences with too many unknown words (rare words) from the dataset.
 It is advisable to keep it less than 5%.

 {% highlight python %}
 # count of unknowns